aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 The log pipeline runs the following workflow:

-1. Fluent Bit works as the underlying log agent to collect logs from application servers and send them to an optional Log Buffer.
+1. [Fluent Bit](https://fluentbit.io/) works as the underlying log agent to collect logs from application servers and send them to an optional [Log Buffer](./applications/index.md#log-buffer), or ingest into OpenSearch domain directly.

+2. An event notification is sent to Amazon SQS using S3 Event Notifications when a new log file is created.

+3. Amazon SQS initiates AWS Lambda.

+4. AWS Lambda gets objects from the Amazon S3 log bucket.

-2. The Log Buffer triggers the Lambda to copy objects from log bucket to staging bucket.
+5. AWS Lambda puts objects to the staging bucket.

-3. Log Processor, AWS Step Functions, processes raw log files stored in the staging bucket in batches, converts them to Apache Parquet, and automatically partitions all incoming data by criteria including time and region.
+6. The Log Processor, AWS Step Functions, processes raw log files stored in the staging bucket in batches.

+7. The Log Processor, AWS Step Functions, converts log data into Apache Parquet format and automatically partitions all incoming data based on criteria including time and region .

 ### Logs from Syslog Client